The Kine Saga: Weasels

-Through the course of the journey, Chukra shows herself to be brave and intelligent, and Kine, likening her spirit to that of Kia's, finds himself enamored with her.
-Chukra makes up her mind to live at the Moon Pond as Kine's mate, but is tragically killed by electrocution on a railway less than halfway through the journey, leaving the heartbroken Kine to travel on alone.
-Her spirit later appears to him along with Kia's, encouraging him to continue.
-Chukra appears in Witchwood only.
+Over the course of the journey, Chukra shows herself to be brave and intelligent, and Kine, likening her spirit to that of Kia's, finds himself enamoured with her.
+Chukra makes up her mind to live at the Moon Pond as Kine's mate, but dies from an electric shock on a railway less than halfway through the journey.
+Her spiritalong with Kia'slater appears to Kine, encouraging him to continue.
+Chukra appears only in Witchwood.